Everything about the procedure of female investigation

 Endometrial polyps are almost always benign endometrial growths that protrude into the uterine cavity.
 Polyps may interfere with implantation, cause local inflammation or distortion of the uterine cavity.
 They can be easily removed via hysteroscopy (hysteroscopic polypectomy).

 At Serum, we have pioneered a procedure called hysteroscopy with implantation cuts, a procedure that can be easily arranged in your fertility consultation.
 During a routine hysteroscopy, the doctor uses the operative scissors to perform small cuts at the bottom of the uterus (fundus) along a line which extends between the entrances of the tubes on each side.
-The depth of the cuts extends down to healthy tissue.
+The depth of the cuts extends down to the healthy tissue.
 The fundus of the uterus is the implantation site of the embryo and by doing this technique we increase the probability for the embryo to implant.

 Laparoscopy and dye test is the gold standard for the evaluation of tubal factor infertility.
-Injection of a dilute dye through a cannula attached to the cervix during laparoscopy, permits evaluation of the patency of the tubes.
+Injection of a dilute dye through a cannula attached to the cervix during laparoscopy permits evaluation of the tubal patency.

-On top that Laparoscopy provides a panoramic view of the pelvis and hence it can identify pathology such as adhesions or endometriosis that can adversely affect fertility.
-Most importantly, laparoscopy offers the opportunity to “see and treat” a wide range of pathology such as adhesions, ovarian cysts, hydrosalpinges, endometriotic lesions and fibroids.
+On top of that, Laparoscopy provides a panoramic view of the pelvis and hence can identify pathologies such as adhesions or endometriosis that can adversely affect fertility.
+Most importantly, laparoscopy offers the opportunity to “see and treat” a wide range of pathologies, such as adhesions, ovarian cysts, hydrosalpinges, endometriotic lesions and fibroids.
 At Serum, we do laparoscopy along with hysteroscopy at the same time.
 You can arrange this in advance of your fertility consultation or decide it after meeting our specialists.